 This vibrant looking Purple Potato Salad is Easy to make and deliciously gorgeous to look at on the dinner table; made from a spectacular tasting colorful medley of small purple potatoes, new potatoes, small red potatoes, crunchy baby dill pickles, crisp celery, red salad onions, sliced carrots, and garden fresh herbs.

 If you’re one of our diehard hardcore potato lovers but suddenly cut down on eating potatoes due to their bad reputation of being high in carbs/starches and causing weight gain, you may be in luck.
-Recent studies show it could be the potato you choose in addition to how the potato is prepared or cooked that make the difference.
+Recent studies show it could be the potato you choose in addition to how the potato is prepared or cooked that makes the difference.
 Instead, why not opt for some of these colorful purple potatoes?

 These delicious little colorful purple potatoes are considered to be high-antioxidant foods that are gorgeously naturally eye-catching since the skin of the potato and the flesh are both a bright purple, making them a beautiful addition to any dinner plate.
 However, it’s not just the color of these potatoes that’s appealing.
 Purple potatoes offer a ton of awesome benefits from working as a healthy food-coloring agent to helping regulate blood pressure to aiding in the prevention of blood clots and more.